-The first thing to notice is that this new bike is very, very different looking.
-Gone are the (mostly) round tubes, the horizontal top tube and traditional looks in favour of a bike that at first glance looks like a ‘carbon’ copy of the new SuperSix EVO.
+The CAAD13 looks different though: gone are the (mostly) round tubes, the horizontal top tube and traditional looks in favour of a bike that, at first glance, looks like a ‘carbon’ copy of the new SuperSix EVO.

 It’s only when you see some of the large, substantial welds that you realise that it’s not carbon.
 Its 8.79kg weight is impressively light for alloy and wouldn’t feel out of place if it was carbon, and I’ve certainly ridden and tested heavier carbon bikes than this in a similar spec.

-The gear range is excellent too, combining a 48/35 with a 10-33 cassette for a setup that’s closest to a 52/36 with an 11-32, but with a taller and lighter gear at each end and with seven single tooth jumps leading to a more progressive feeling range.
+The gear range is simply excellent, featuring a 48/35 with a 10-33 cassette for a combination that’s closest to a 52/36 with 11-32 – but with a taller and a lighter gear at each end, and with seven single-tooth jumps leading to a more progressive-feeling range.

-Spin the pedals in anger and the CAAD13 is a wonderful, stunning companion; the pick-up is lightning quick and the handling is oh-so-assured.
+Spin the pedals in anger and the CAAD13 is, quite simply, a stunning companion.
+The pick-up is lightning quick and the handling oh-so-assured.

-On descents it’s a master of point-and-shoot dynamics, you simply push as hard as you dare on the pedals, stick the CAAD13 in the direction of a corner’s apex and it hits the mark every time, then crank on the pedals and head for the next turn.
+On descents, it’s a master of point-and-shoot dynamics.
+Push as hard as you dare on the pedals, stick the CAAD13 in the direction of a corner’s apex and it hits the mark every single time.
+Crank on the pedals straight after and head for the next turn.

-It’s absolutely a bike that when I got to the bottom of a technical and fast descent, I felt I needed to turn around and climb back up for another go, so sure was I that it could go that bit quicker.
+This is a bike that, when you get to the bottom of a technical and fast descent, you feel the need to turn around and climb back up for another go with the absolute confidence that it can go a bit quicker.

 Big welds signifiy that the CAAD13 is an aluminium machine.Warren Rossiter/Immediate media

-Now, the frame is aluminium so it’s never going to be as flyweight as the new EVO, even if it does look similar, because the frame is carrying a few hundred grams more.
+The frame is aluminium so it’s never going to be as flyweight as the new EVO and carries a few hundred grams more.

 Cannondale claims the CAAD13 is the same weight as the CAAD12 for the frame – the CAAD12 weighed in at 1,094g – while the EVO is a claimed 866g (both with all fixtures and fittings, and painted).